Saatvik1/Fishbit/README.md

 * Edited project structure.
 Will implement requirements.txt and others once work resumes.
 * Created documents for stakeholder requirements and pipeline
 * Edited raw_data json, improving code, made it more general, preparing it for script creation later on...
 * Created updated plan for data cleaning immmediately after data collection.
 This is NOT pre EDA cleaning, this is data storage cleaning...

+## 9/10/24
+* Downloaded MFP data

+## 9/11/24
+* Created jupyter NB for sql dump, made basic outline

+## 9/12/24
+* Created detailed doc on pre-dump cleaning and formatting